omega8cc/boa/docs/INSTALL.md

 3. Install Barracuda and Octopus.

-   You must specify the kind of install with `{in-lts|in-dev}`, mode with `{local|public}`, and your email address, as shown below.
-For local installs, you don't need to specify hostname and Octopus username, as it is fully automated.
+   You must specify the version of install with `in-lts`, plus kind with `local`, and your `email` address, as shown below.
+For local installs, you don't need to specify hostname and Octopus username.

-   You can also specify the PHP version to install, as shown in examples below.
+   You can also specify the PHP version to install, as shown in the examples below.

    - Barracuda and Octopus
      ```sh